Hitobashira: Related practices

 One related practice is sak¹ dau⁶ lung¹ (塞豆窿; Cantonese).
 This involves the forcing of a child into the exit hole of a dam during a flood, in the belief that this would stop the flood.
-The phrase sak¹ dau⁶ lung¹ is in common use in modern Cantonese, but is only used to refer to children.
+The phrase sak¹ dau⁶ lung¹ remains a slang today referring to children.
 The ancient practice has been proposed to be the phrase's etymology.

 Another related practice relates to the production of bronzeware and pottery, where ritual sacrifices were referred to as toulushen 投爐神 (thrown to stove deity) or lushengu 爐神姑 (stove goddess) and venerated.
 The casting of the Bell of King Seongdeok in Gyeongju is said to have involved this practice.